Norfolk Naval Station (Chambers Field)

 VFR

-Norfolk Naval Station (Chambers Field) is currently reporting visual flight rules (VFR) conditions with broken clouds at 6,000 feet and 10 SM visibility.
+Norfolk Naval Station (Chambers Field) is currently reporting visual flight rules (VFR) conditions with scattered clouds at 26,000 feet and 8 SM visibility.
+Note: This observation is 1.1 hours old and conditions may have changed.

 Wind Analysis